firecat53/urlscan/README.md

 contained in  email messages.
 It  is a replacement for  the "urlview" program.

-    Requires: Python 2.6 + and the python-urwid  library (python2-urwid for Archlinux)
+	Requires: Python 2.6+ (including Python 3.x) and the python-urwid  library

-    If you are not using Archlinux, the shebangs will need to be adjusted, as Arch uses `#!/usr/bin/env python2`

 2. Features